mvvasilev/findtheti.me/README.md

 ![Project screenshot](project-image.png)

-# findtheti.me

 `findtheti.me` is a scheduling assistant with a Go API, a React/Vite frontend, and a PostgreSQL database.

-The backend serves both the JSON API and the built frontend bundle from the same process.

 ## Stack